AndyShih12/BNC_SDD/README.md

 # BNC_SDD

-Converts a Bayesian Network Classifier (BNC) into a Sentential Decision Diagram (SDD) by first compiling an Ordered Decision Diagram and then converting the ODD into a SDD.
+Converts a Bayesian Network Classifier (BNC) into a Sentential Decision Diagram (SDD) by first compiling an Ordered Decision Diagram (ODD) and then converting the ODD into a SDD.
 The algorithm is described in the following paper:

 ```